Georgia Tech vs. Boston College NCAA Football Odds, Plays and Insights | November 13, 2021

 Boston College Stats and Trends

-- This year, the Eagles have just two against the spread wins in five games as an underdog of 2 points or more.
+- The Eagles have been underdogs by 2 points or more five times this season and have covered the spread twice.

-- Boston College's games this season have hit the over two times in eight opportunities (25%).
+- Boston College's games this season have hit the over on two of eight set point totals (25%).

-- When Boston College scores more than 29.0 points, it is 1-1 against the spread and 3-0 overall.
+- When Boston College puts up more than 29.0 points, it is 1-1 against the spread and 3-0 overall.

-- Boston College is 1-1 against the spread and 3-0 overall when the team churns out more than 442.8 yards.
+- In games that Boston College picks up more than 442.8 yards, the team is 1-1 against the spread and 3-0 overall.

-- The Eagles have 12 turnovers this season, equal to the number of takeaways for the Yellow Jackets.
+- This season the Eagles have turned the ball over 12 times, while the Yellow Jackets have forced 12 turnovers.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.